 How to start a gym business

-Get your heart rate going with our guide to setting up a commercial gym
+Get your heart rate going with our business guide to launching and running a gym...

 The issue of health and fitness is never long out of the media these days.
 With obesity levels rising and the NHS straining under the weight of treating related illnesses there’s a high demand for gyms and fitness centres.
 Exercise comes in many forms and most commercial gyms will offer group classes, as well as an area for individual fitness training.
 Gone are the days when gyms brought to mind the image of Schwarzenegger/Stallone look-alikes pumping iron.
 Gyms are now the refuge of yummy-mummies and City professionals.